gstvz/gstvz/README.md

 ### Welcome to my profile 👋!

-I'm a Software Developer with experience in the digital transformation of businesses, through the development of APIs, dashboards, mobile apps and websites.
+I'm a Developer focused on the front end, with experience in the development of websites, administrative panels and mobile applications.

+I also have experience in the back end, through the development of REST APIs.

 Undergrad student in Systems Analysis and Development at <a href="https://www.fatecourinhos.edu.br/aluno/">FATEC Ourinhos</a>.